Apple Is Seeing 'Strong Demand' For Replacement iPhone Batteries - Slashdot

 I agr

-$29 for battery replacement is a good deal (Score:2)
+$29 for battery replacement is a good deal (Score:3)

 Re:$29 for battery replacement is a good deal (Score:4, Interesting)